Gravity-Matter Sum Rules in models with a single extra-dimension

-for KK-graviton scattering and KK-graviton pair production~\footnote{Note that the leading power of KK-graviton pair production is $s^3$ instead of $s^5$ for KK-graviton scattering.} explicitly in RS.
+for KK-graviton pair production explicitly in RS.
 These cancellations are of great interest for phenomenological studies.
 For example, spin-2 particles have been considered as mediators to the dark sector or directly as dark matter particles \cite{Lee:2013bua,Rueter:2017nbk,Babichev:2016bxi,Kraml:2017atm,Folgado:2019sgz,deGiorgi:2021xvm,deGiorgi:2022yha,Gill:2023kyz,Gonzalo:2022jac,Anchordoqui:2022svl}.
 For these studies it is of crucial importance how the amplitudes that control the cross sections behave at high momentum transfer.

 The paper is organized as follows.
 First, we discuss some general properties of compactifications and the Sturm-Liouville equations that are then used to derive a set of sum rules for the masses and integrals of the wave functions.
 In Sec.~\ref{sec:physics_application} we apply these to scattering processes in the RS model and demonstrate that they are sufficient to ensure the cancellations of the most offending contributions to the amplitude and bring their growth with energy down.
-Finally, we summarize our results and provide a brief outlook in \ref{sec:summary_and_outlook}.
+However, they are not sufficient to cancel the spurious growth completely and need to be supplemented by compactification-dependent sum rules for the radion contribution to achieve the full cancellation.
+Finally, we summarize our results and provide a brief outlook in Sec.~\ref{sec:summary_and_outlook}.

 \end{section}

 \begin{section}{Compactification and Sturm-Liouville equation}